 Summer is officially upon us.
-If you live in most parts of Texas that means tropical temperatures and hurricane threats without the white, sandy beaches to make up for it.
-You probably think I'm crazy for even touching my oven in this kind of climate but, after creating the scrumptious sweet tea pound cake I shared a few posts back, my wheels got to turning and I was inspired to make a dessert that is reflective of our current weather situation: southern with a touch of tropical.
-That is how the idea for this pound cake was born.
-It doesn't take much more effort than a traditional pound cake and the flavor is much sweeter and less overwhelming than a hot, humid Texas day.
-This cake would be good to carry along to a cookout, too…if you make it out of your house without sampling it.
-Although, if you were to show up with a slice or two missing, I highly doubt anybody would blame you.
-Pound cake always reminds me of my grandma because she is the Pound Cake Queen in our family.
-She has it down to a science and I learned so much from her.
-One of these days, I’ll introduce y’all to her classic version of this Southern staple.
-For now, I’m enjoying this pineapple pound cake and imagining the blast of my air conditioner is a cool breeze on the shores of a Hawaiian resort. 🙂
+If you live in any part of Texas that means tropical temperatures and hurricane threats without the white, sandy beaches to make up for it.
+You probably think I'm touched for heating up my oven in this kind of climate but this sweet tea pound cake got my wheels turning and I've been inspired to make a dessert that is reflective of our current weather situation: southern with a touch of tropical.
+This golden pineapple pound cake doesn't take much more effort than the traditional pound cake my Grandma taught me how to make and you'll find that the flavor is much sweeter and less overwhelming than a hot, humid Texas day.

 - 1 pound butter softened to room temperature